AlexH192/k3s-cluster/k3s/trading-bot/08-github-actions-pipeline.md

 # GitHub Actions CI/CD Pipeline Setup
 Currently, if any change is made to the trading bot python files, the docker image must be rebuilt manually and the nodes restarted, which is both time consuming and inefficient.
 With the use of a CI/CD pipeline, any change to the trading bot's GitHub repository will automatically be reflected in the k3s deployment too.
+A Telegram notification is also sent after each deployment, indicating its status and success.
 The process will work as follows:
 ```
 1. Changes pushed to GitHub repo's main branch
 2. GitHub Actions builds a new Docker image